Agent Control Protocol: Admission Control for Agent Actions: Formal Verification (ACP-RISK-2.0 — TLC-Runnable)

 \section{Formal Verification (ACP-RISK-2.0 — TLC-Runnable)}

 The \texttt{tla/ACP.tla} module is a complete TLC-runnable TLA+ model of the ACP-RISK-2.0 admission control engine.
+The full TLA+ model and TLC configuration files are available in the project repository at \url{https://github.com/chelof100/acp-framework-en}~\cite{acp-spec} (\texttt{tla/} directory).
 It checks three invariants over a bounded state space (2 agents $\times$ 4 capabilities $\times$ 3 resources, ledger depth $\leq 5$).
 Liveness properties in the extended model depend on two explicit assumptions: \emph{monotonic time progression} (time does not freeze indefinitely) and \emph{weak fairness in request evaluation} (an enabled request is eventually processed).
 These assumptions are declared in the \texttt{Spec} formula via \texttt{WF\_vars(Tick)} and \texttt{WF\_vars(EvaluateRequest)} respectively; they are standard for temporal verification and are stated here to make the verification scope transparent.

 \paragraph{Model scope.} The TLA+ specification abstracts $F_{\text{ctx}}$ (context factors) and $F_{\text{hist}}$ (history-based signals) from the risk computation.
 Verified properties hold over this abstracted model; their applicability to the full ACP-RISK-2.0 formula is supported empirically via the ACR-1.0 conformance runner and the experiments in \S\ref{sec:adversarial}, but is not formally model-checked.
 Table~\ref{tab:tla-coverage} summarizes what is verified, what is empirically tested, and what falls outside the current formal scope.